JaidevSK/Sudoku-Vision/README.md

 Given above is the result after solving the remaining Sudoku using Backtracking.

 ### 2.1.8 Algorithm Runtime Analysis
 Following the standard execution time / performance measurement process, the program was run for five different values of "n" (the number of iterations for which the forward checking was run) three times and the mean of this times was taken.
 All the time values are calculated in nanoseconds.
+The time consumption was calculated using the time library (time_ns command) of python.
 The values are as given below:
 #### 2.1.8.1 For Easy Difficulty

 ```